A Day at The Raymond Blanc Cookery School

 Despite the postcard-perfect scene, I can’t help but feel a slight sense of trepidation.
 I am en-route to The Raymond Blanc Cookery School, one of the country’s most acclaimed kitchens.
 People from across the globe flock to learn the tips, tricks and industry secrets of Raymond Blanc’s restaurant, which earned two Michelin stars upon opening and has held on to them for 32 consecutive years.
 I’m a thorough greenhorn in the kitchen, with a technique that can be best described as ‘enthusiastic but naïve’.
 More Jackson Pollock than Pablo Picasso, it’s a style born from consuming countless cookery shows but having little time to put theory into practice.
 I’m not sure I’ll have the finesse to measure up against my fellow cooks.

-The weather is still glorious as I am welcomed into Belmond Le Manoir aux Quat’Saisons, Raymond Blanc’s visionary hotel that houses both the restaurant and cookery school.
+The weather is still glorious as I am welcomed into Le Manoir aux Quat’Saisons, A Belmond Hotel, Oxfordshire: Raymond Blanc’s visionary hotel that houses both the restaurant and cookery school.
 My proclivity for punctuality means I am very early, probably unfashionably so, but that’s not an issue for the warm and welcoming staff.
 I am shown to the lounge, an elegant yet effortlessly comfortable space, and given a perfectly brewed coffee and a trio of tempting homemade biscuits.
 It would take an iron will to resist, whereas my resolve is paper thin: I sample all three.
 Every member of staff greets me with a warm, genuine smile and my nerves are already dissipating.
 For all the accolades and prestige, arriving at the hotel feels like a welcome home.

 After a spell I get to meet my kitchen comrades and Becca, who will be leading our course today.
 We each introduce ourselves, and Becca tells us a little bit about her culinary past.
 While studying in New Hampshire, she fell in love with the clear and distinct seasons and the effect they had on the local cuisine.
-As her career progressed, Belmond Le Manoir aux Quat’Saisons’ dedication to seasonality seemed like an ideal fit.
+As her career progressed, Le Manoir aux Quat’Saisons’ dedication to seasonality seemed like an ideal fit.
 The Raymond Blanc Cookery School offers more than 40 types of courses throughout the year, covering topics from bread and patisserie to summer barbecues and winter dinner parties.
 Today’s course is titled ‘From my Garden to your Plate’, where we’ll be scouring the hotel’s extensive gardens for the freshest produce and then working it into stunning seasonal, nutritional dishes.
 Becca gives us a tantalising rundown of the dishes we can expect as we each don our chef’s whites, proudly emblazoned with the cookery school’s logo.

 Looking and, increasingly, feeling the part, we are led through the restaurant’s kitchens into our base for the day.
 The space feels surprisingly homely, in contrast to the professional kitchens just outside the door, with comfortable leather chairs, sleek black tabletops and bright wooden fittings.
 Almost immediately we set to work on our first dish; working in reverse menu order, we begin by preparing the mix for our carrot cake.
 Our carefully grated carrots are mixed with soft dark brown sugar, eggs, walnuts and sultanas.
 Becca hands out the kitchen’s blend of mixed spice to add—the smell alone is exquisite.